BINATIONAL ARTISTIC PhD-PROGRAM

 Constellational contemporaries

-Key words: The building body / Representation / Self-portraiture / Sculpture / Modularisation / Contemporary identities
+Key words: The building body / Polymorphology / Sculpture / Modularisation / Contemporary identities

 Supervised by Prof. Dr. Annette Geiger (HfK Bremen), Dr Cleo Nisse / Prof. Dr. Ann-sophie Lehmann (University of Groningen)